jsndyks/cityBootCamp/docs/html/guide/bootCamp.guide.md

 We have set up a script that will make the <code>&lt;iframe&gt;</code> resize reliably and responsively.

-Your HTML must make reference to this CSS:
+Your HTML must make reference to this CSS with this exact URL:

 <pre>
     &lt;!-- iFrame --&gt;